ntua-el20098/NTUAflix/README.md

    npm install
 ```

-## Environment Variables

-To run this project, you will need to create an .env file in the root of the project and add the following environment variables in it.

-`API_KEY`

-`ANOTHER_API_KEY`

 ### Generate a Self Signed SSL key

-Go to a secure directory where you would like to store your self signed ssl key
+Go to a secure directory or create a new one  where you would like to store your self signed ssl key
 ```sh
    cd path_to_your_secure_folder
 ```